 The executed utility contract, or in lieu of the executed utility contract, the Fleet Operator’s initial contract or application requesting site electrification from the utility and a signed attestation from the electric utility provider stating they will proceed with the project.

-Renewals.
-To request to renew an extension, the Fleet Operator shall provide to the Executive Officer updated supporting documentation and information specified in Section 3007(b)(3)(B)4.a between 45 and 90 calendar days prior to the expiration of the current extension period.
+Renewals for an Infrastructure Site Electrification Delay Extension.
+To request to renew an extension, the Fleet Operator shall provide to the Executive Officer updated supporting documentation and information specified in Section 3007(b)(3)(B)4.a prior to the expiration of the current extension period.

-Technical Infeasibility Extension.
+Operational Extension.
 Fleet Operators may request this extension if there is no commercially available ZEF model that can meet the needs of an operation currently served by an LSI Forklift required to be phased out by the upcoming compliance date.
-To receive the Technical Infeasibility Extension, the Fleet Operator shall meet all Fleet Eligibility Criteria in Section 3007(b)(4)(A) and submit all documentation and information described in Section 3007(b)(4)(D)1 within the timelines specified.
-No Technical Infeasibility Extensions granted will be valid beyond December 31, 2037.
+An Operational Extension may be utilized for operation of an LSI Forklift after the applicable compliance date.
+The Operational Extension may also be used for replacement of an LSI Forklift with an LSI Forklift, pursuant to Section 3007(b)(5), even if the replacement needs to be made years in advance of the upcoming compliance date.
+The replacement LSI Forklift would be allowed even when its acquisition, possession, or operation would otherwise be prohibited by Sections 3002(a), 3002(b), 3003(a), 3003(b)(1), and 3005(a).
+To receive the Operational Extension, the Fleet Operator shall meet all Fleet Eligibility Criteria in Section 3007(b)(4)(A) and submit all documentation and information described in Section 3007(b)(4)(D)1 within the timelines specified.

-Fleet Eligibility Criteria.
-For a Fleet Operator to be granted an extension, all the following criteria shall be met:
+Fleet Eligibility Criteria for an Operational Extension.
+For a Fleet Operator to be granted an Operational Extension, all the following criteria shall be met:

 The Fleet Operator has successfully demonstrated, through documentation and information provided pursuant to Section 3007(b)(4)(D)1, at least one of the following: